AguaClara/Textbook/Filtration/EStaRS_Design.rst

 On each layer trunk, there are :math:`N_{FiBranch}` branches on **each side** of the trunk.
 That means the total number of branches on each trunk is :math:`2N_{FiBranch}`

-Using the minimum ND of the Filter Manifold Branches, as defined above, the minimum flow area of a branch can be calculated: [I'm lost here.
-You haven't calculated the Branch diameter yet.
-See my approach above for calculating the area served by one branch.
-The ID of the branch is irrelevant.
-I now realize that we made a mistake in first creating the text.
-You can't see the mistakes if you don't actually do the calculations.
-I always develop a method in a calculation space (now python) AND in an equation derivation space (now RST)].

 First Constraint: Pressure Recovery in Trunks During Forward Filtration
 ---------------------------------------------------------------------------

 [This section needs to go above the section where you calculate the branch diameter given the PR constraint.]

-The total allowable pressure recovery of the filter manifold is controlled by the head loss in each sand layer and the head loss ratio, :math:`\Pi_{ManifoldHeadLoss}`, as defined above in :ref:`Flow Distrbution Constraints <flow_distribution_constraints>`.
+The total allowable pressure recovery of the filter manifold is controlled by the head loss in each sand layer and the head loss ratio, :math:`\Pi_{ManifoldHeadLoss}`, as defined above in :ref:`Flow Distribution Constraints <flow_distribution_constraints>`.

 The head loss through the sand layer, :math:`HL_{FiCleanLayerMin}` is a fuction of layer depth, :math:`H_{FiLayer}` and overall velocity of the filter , :math:`\frac{Q_{FiLayer}}{A_{Fi}}`, using the Kozeny Equation in :ref:`Headloss Requirement <heading_headloss_requirements>` in the Filtration Design section.